 Quantum PocketQubeSat

-Advanced Power and Computing Systems for DragonSat
+Power and Computing Systems for Defence‑Grade DragonSat Operations

-DragonSat is equipped with a highly efficient power subsystem, ensuring optimal energy management in space.
-Its triple-junction GaAs solar panels achieve ~30% efficiency, generating approximately 1W of power, depending on sunlight exposure.
-A robust Li-Po/Li-Ion battery with a 1000mAh capacity (~3.7Wh) provides reliable energy storage, while the Power Distribution Unit (PDU) delivers regulated 3.3V and 5V outputs.
-Integrated Maximum Power Point Tracking (MPPT) ensures efficient power optimisation for long-term mission sustainability.
+DragonSat is equipped with a mission‑critical power subsystem engineered for secure and sustained operations in the space domain.
+Its triple‑junction GaAs solar panels achieve ~30% efficiency, generating approximately 1 W of power depending on sunlight exposure, ensuring consistent energy supply for defence payloads.
+A robust Li‑Po/Li‑Ion battery with a 1000 mAh capacity (~3.7 Wh) provides reliable energy storage, while the Power Distribution Unit (PDU) delivers regulated 3.3 V and 5 V outputs to support sensitive communications and control systems.
+Integrated Maximum Power Point Tracking (MPPT) technology optimises energy harvesting for long‑duration missions, maintaining operational readiness and resilience in both peacetime and contested orbital environments.

 Quantum PocketQubeSat